TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Mutex

-We use Mutual-exclusion (Mutex) to let a variable be accessed by one goroutine at a time.
+We use Mutual-exclusion (Mutex) to ensure the exclusive access of a variable by one goroutine at a time.
 Go provides the `sync.Mutex` type and its methods, `Lock`, and `Unlock`, to achieve this.

 ## Context